-This super easy guacamole has the perfect amount of onions, garlic and lime juice.
+This authentic guacamole recipe has the perfect amount of onions, garlic and lime juice.
 My husband doesn't care for the onions but this past week I made the guacamole for my book club.
 The onions still went in and there were more leftovers just for me.
 Sometimes I will leave the onions out or the onion, garlic and peppers can be chopped up super fine where you can barely see them.

 I served this dip with tortilla chips while sipping on a Fresh Strawberry Mojito.
 The next day I finished it straight off a spoon.

-How to Choose the Best Ingredients
+How to Choose the Best Ingredients for Authentic Guacamole

 - If you know you'll be making your guacamole right away, look for avocados that are darker in color.
 Place the avocado in the palm of your hand and give it a gentle squeeze; if it has some give but doesn't feel mushy, it's nice and ripe!